The Appraisal Process When Buying or Refinancing a Home

 You'll have to pay for the appraisal and you'll mostly like have to arrange for it to be done as well.
 This is the case even though its purpose is to protect the lender, not you.
 The report is usually sent directly to the lender.

-You can request that a copy be sent to you as well.
+You can request that a copy is sent to you as well.
 This generally doesn't happen automatically.
 You have to ask.

 Cost and Time